-Part 7 deals with permission to remain.
-In the event that the applicant should be refused both refugee status and subsidiary protection, the minister will take into account the person's personal circumstances in order to determine whether he or she may be permitted leave to remain on the basis of humanitarian considerations.
+Section 6 deals with permission to remain.
+In the event that the applicant should be refused both refugee status and subsidiary protection, the minister will consider the person's personal circumstances in order to determine whether he or she may be permitted leave to remain on the basis of humanitarian considerations.
 The applicant is encouraged to notify the IPO of any new information or circumstances pertaining to permission to remain at any stage they might arise in the process, including following an appeal at the IPAT, which adds an extra degree of responsibility upon the applicant.
 It is important to note that under S.I.
 664/2016 International Protection Act (Permission to remain) Regulations 2016 an applicant only has a five-day period to provide a further submission on permission to remain after the IPAT decision.

-Part 8 requires information as to any serious medical conditions the applicant or his/her dependants or both, have, as well as any documentary evidence of same.
+Section 7 requires information as to any serious medical conditions the applicant or his/her dependants or both, have, as well as any documentary evidence of same.

-Part 9 of the questionnaire contains information relating to the s.35 interview and asks the applicant if they would prefer a male or female interviewer/interpreter, what language they would like to conduct the interview in, as well as any special requirements they might have for the duration of the interview.

-Part 10 requests that the applicant provide all available supporting documentation that may be relevant to their claim for both international protection and permission to remain in the State and provides examples of documents that may be submitted.
+Section 8 of the questionnaire contains information relating to the s.35 interview and asks the applicant about any special requirements they might have for the duration of the interview.
+It also requests that the applicant provide all available supporting documentation that may be relevant to their claim for both international protection and permission to remain in the State.

-Parts 11-14 of the questionnaire asks for information about the completion of the questionnaire, including details of any assistance received and the details of the applicant's legal representative, if applicable.
+Sections 9-11 of the questionnaire ask for information about the completion of the questionnaire, including details of the applicant's legal representative, if applicable.